NachoBrito/bdd-example/README.md

 will run the Behavior Tests against a service deployed on `http://localhost:8080`.
 You can change the endpoint by editing the [OpenAPI file](./catalog-spec/src/main/resources/spec/api.yaml).

+## catalog-service

+In [catalog-service](./catalog-service/) you will find the service implementation.

 ### Generate code from OpenAPI: